sloria/dotfiles/README.md

 dotfiles
 ========

-[sloria's dotfiles](https://github.com/sloria/dotfiles), rewritten as Ansible roles.
-Will eventually support MacOSX, Ubuntu, and Red Hat platforms.
+[sloria's dotfiles](https://github.com/sloria/dotfiles-old), rewritten as Ansible roles.
+Fully supports MacOSX.
+Red Hat and Debian support is good but not as complete.

 a few neat features
 -------------------